[911: What is your emergency? This is Chardon High School calling. We need assistance right now. There’s a student with a gun.] (cbsnews.com)

 -Frank Hall; Cleveland.com

 Frank Hall is one of the many heroes ALICE Training recognizes for their bravery, compassion and action to thwart tragedy at schools, businesses, hospitals and other public places.
 Frank is another example of ordinary people doing extraordinary things in critical moments.
-The ALICE Training Institute believes people like Frank are all around us all the time.
+ALICE Training believes people like Frank are all around us all the time.
 People willing to act, not just to help save themselves in dangerous situations, but also save others.
 But the willingness to act does not necessarily mean the possession of the skills to act.
 That is why we believe it is so important that every citizen understand their response options when it comes to confronting evil, and know very easy yet very effective skills that will help them survive.
 It does not take a good guy with a gun to beat a bad guy with a gun.